cshmookler/neovim_conf/README.md

 # **My Neovim Configuration**

 This is my personal Neovim configuration.
 It includes syntax highlighting, autocompletion, code linting, git integration, filesystem integration, fuzzy finding, and other useful plugins.

+I am refactoring this configuration in the 'refactor' branch.

 ## **Installation**